 The Company may also be subject to various privacy and security regulations, including, but not limited to, the U.S. federal Health Insurance Portability and Accountability Act of 1996 ("HIPAA"), as amended by the U.S. federal Health Information Technology for Economic and Clinical Health Act of 2009.
 HIPAA mandates, among other things, the adoption of uniform standards for the electronic exchange of information in common health care transactions (e.g. health care claims information and plan eligibility, referral certification and authorization, claims status, plan enrolment, coordination of benefits and related information), as well as standards relating to the privacy and security of individually identifiable health information, which require the adoption of administrative, physical and technical safeguards to protect such information.
 In addition to many other jurisdictions, several U.S. states have enacted comparable laws addressing the privacy and security of health information, some of which are more stringent than HIPAA.
 Failure to comply with any of these laws could result in the imposition of significant civil and criminal penalties.
-The costs of compliance with these laws could have a material adverse effect on the Company's business, financial condition and results of operations.
+The costs of compliance with these laws or similar laws in other countries and the potential liability associated with any failure to comply with these laws could have a material adverse effect on the Company's business, financial condition and results of operations.